nooralteneiji/-Supervised-Machine-Learning-to-Explore-Data-From-The-World-Happiness-Report-/README.md

+If a government can predict its citizens' happiness accurately, it can use that information to evaluate the success of its current policies and make adjustments where necessary.

+The objective of this project is to create a predictive model of happiness.
+By accurately predicting happiness, we can gain insights into the factors that contribute to well-being and inform policymakers about the effectiveness of their policies.
+Our model aims to provide a valuable tool for understanding and predicting happiness.

 # Dataset
 Task was to use World Happiness Report data from 2021.
 For this analysis, we also supplemented with happiness data from 2008-2023.